gmtprime/skogsra/README.md

 * Runtime reloading.
 * Setting variable's values at runtime.
 * Fast cached values access by using `:persistent_term` as temporal storage.
-* YAML configuration provider for Elixir releases.
+* YAML and JSON configuration providers for Elixir releases.

 ## Small example